Aims and Scope

 Upon submission, manuscripts are assessed by the editorial team to ensure they fit within the aims and scope of the journal and are also checked for plagiarism.
 All suitable submissions are then subject to a comprehensive single-blind peer review.
 Reviewers are selected based on their relevant expertise and publication history in the subject area.
 The journal has an extensive pool of editorial and advisory board members who have been selected to assist with peer review based on the afore-mentioned criteria.

 At least two extensive reviews are required to make the editorial decision.
 Where reviewer recommendations are conflicted, the editorial board will be contacted for further advice and a presiding decision.
 Manuscripts are then either accepted, rejected or authors are required to make major or minor revisions (both reviewer comments and editorial comments may need to be addressed).
 Once a revised manuscript is re-submitted, it is assessed along with the responses to reviewer comments and if it has been adequately revised it will be accepted for publication.
 Accepted manuscripts are then copyedited and typeset by the production team before online publication.
 Appeals against decisions following peer review are considered on a case by case basis and should be sent to the journal editor.

 Upon acceptance of an article, authors will be required to pay the Rapid Service Fee of €5250/$6000.
 The journal will consider fee discounts for developing countries and this is decided on a case by case basis.
-Considering the time and effort required for a detailed peer review we also reward our regular reviewers with the opportunity to publish without the Rapid Service Fee (pending peer review) for every three reviews completed per calendar year.

 All articles published by Diabetes Therapy are published open access